 We created a free guide to help you identify & build the right technology roadmap.
 Download it here.

-The amount of technology that organizations use in day-to-day operations is a little bananas.
-Think of all the business apps and tools that make it possible for you and your co-workers to get shit done—customer relationship management, marketing automation, content management systems, accounting platforms, HR portals, video conferencing, and on and on.
+The amount of technology that organizations use in day-to-day operations can be overwhelming.
+Think of all the business apps and tools that make it possible for you and your co-workers to get work done—customer relationship management, marketing automation, content management systems, accounting platforms, HR portals, video conferencing, and on and on.

-Charting IT initiatives helps organizations determine which apps and tools to prioritize based on their impact on achieving bigger short-term and long-term goals.
-Maybe the new CRM system will boost the productivity of the sales team by “X” amount and therefore help them close “Y” amount of deals to get annual recurring revenue to “Z” amount.
-So, maybe onboarding the marketing team’s new analytics platform gets pushed out to next quarter because its impact on the organization’s bigger goal of getting that $$$ is slightly less significant.
+Charting IT initiatives helps organizations determine which apps and tools to prioritize.
+Maybe the new CRM system is projected to boost the sales team’s productivity by “X” amount and therefore help them close “Y” amount of deals to get annual recurring revenue to “Z” amount.

-You can pivot your technology roadmaps to tell a very detailed story of how IT administration will roll out over a specific time period.
-For example, you can showcase which employee is spearheading each initiative and when it will be completed, like in the example above.
+You can pivot your technology roadmaps to tell a very detailed story of how IT administration will roll out over a specific period.
+For example, look at the image above to see a view that showcases which employee is spearheading each initiative and when it will be completed.

 The timeline view also lets you add milestones to your roadmap.
 Milestones are the key achievements of your IT administration strategy—like releasing upgrades.
 Milestones showcase progress and rally the team around deadline-oriented goals, keeping everyone on course.